john-light/BYOB/chapter_5_notarizing_digital_files_with_bitcoin.md

 Most banks also offer their customers financial services which are indirectly related to the management of money.
 One of those services is that of the notary public.
 The duties of a notary public include, but are not limited to:
 * Identifying the person(s) appearing before them using “significant proofs of evidence,” such as a passport, birth certificate, driver's license, etc.
-* Comparing signatures on different documents to ensure that they match
+* Comparing signatures on different documents to ensure that they match.
-* Taking an affidavit or declaration and recording such statements
+* Taking an affidavit or declaration and recording such statements.
-* Taking acknowledgement of execution of a document and preparing a certificate of acknowledgement
+* Taking acknowledgement of execution of a document and preparing a certificate of acknowledgement.
-* Sealing or stamping and signing the certificate of acknowledgement[^31]
+* Sealing or stamping and signing the certificate of acknowledgement.[^31]

 Generally speaking, it is a notary's job to certify that at a certain time, certain people agreed to the existence of a certain document, typically a contract, deed, or other such title of obligation or ownership.